Onboard your team to public cloud hosting

 Before you start the onboarding process, review and get prepared:

-- Which public cloud service provider you want to onboard with
+- Your chosen public cloud service provider

-- Your team’s familiarity with working in the cloud
+- Your team’s experience with cloud environments

 - Security and privacy assessments